-— Rachel Black, a policy analyst in the Asset Building Program at the New America Foundation, on The Brian Lehrer Show.
+— Steve Clemons, Senior Fellow at the New America Foundation and Editor-in-Chief of AtlanticLIVE, on The Brian Lehrer Show.

 Remember before 9/11?
 When you could go through airport security without taking off your shoes and take a day trip into Mexico or Canada with only your driver's license?

 Ten years and two wars later, It's A Free Country takes a look at some of the legal changes that have outlived Osama bin Laden.